Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: Introduction

 Target-space duality, or T-duality for short, is a duality that comes from physics \cite{Bus87,RV92} in the presence of a torus symmetry but also has very concrete mathematical formulations and consequences.
 In its simplest form, when the target-space is a Riemannian circle, it is marked by inversion of the radius of the circle and swapping of physical quantities (winding and momentum) to yield equivalent physical theories.

-Mathematically, still quite close to its original form as a duality of type II string theories, T-duality is made of two ingredients.
+Mathematically, T-duality consists of two ingredients.
 The first, {\it topological T-duality} \cite{BEM04}, relates the global topology of dual target-spaces: the background form on one side influences the topology of the dual space, there are isomorphisms between the twisted cohomologies of T-dual spaces and also of their twisted $K$-theories.
-The second ingredient, that makes T-duality {\it geometric}, is that the topological duality is compatible with an isomorphism of Courant algebroids over T-dual spaces \cite{CG11,cavalcanti-2004}.
+The second ingredient, that makes T-duality {\it geometric}\footnote{Not standard nomenclature.}, is that topological duality is compatible with an isomorphism of Courant algebroids over T-dual spaces \cite{CG11,cavalcanti-2004}.
 This isomorphism is the mathematical tool that allows one to transport geometric structures between T-dual spaces, something that physicists had already been doing from the start, years before any of this was mathematically encoded.

-Extending T-duality beyond its original setup has been a rich topic of research in both physics and mathematics.
+The extension of T-duality to other setups has been a rich area of research in both physics and mathematics.
 From the perspective of transporting geometric structures and possible relations to physics, T-duality is a particular case of Poisson-Lie duality \cite{KlSe95}, can be extended to transitive Courant algebroids in this way mathematically encoding heterotic duality \cite{MR3418511,GARCIAFERNANDEZ20191059} and more \cite{Cortes:2021aab} and has been extended to a duality of Lie algebroids \cite{CaWi22}.
-From the topological perspective, common questions regard the extension to torus actions with fixed points \cite{MR2246781,CaWi22} and including non-Abelian symmetries.
+From the topological perspective, common questions regard the extension to torus actions with fixed points \cite{MR2246781,CaWi22} and including non-Abelian symmetries \cite{DELAOSSA1993377}.